Competition entry process and dates

 - Maximum of two entries per category – within this limit only one entry per style.

-- Fix one entry label per clean bottle with rubber bands.
+- Fix one entry label per clean bottle with a rubber band only – no tape.
 No names required.

 - Bottles should be at least 500ml and no more than 1000ml in volume in glass or PET plastic.
 700-800ml preferred.
-No 330ml stubbies or champagne bottles.
+No 330ml stubbies or champagne bottles or cans.

-- The fee of $5.00 (+fees) per entry must be paid by PayPal, credit card or EFT.
+- The fee of $7.00 (+fees) per entry must be paid by PayPal or credit card.
 Cash will not be accepted.

 - Beer Judging Guidelines can be found on either sabsosa.com.au or aabc.org.au